Trade In and Trade Up

 Trading my bike in doesn't seem to give me the most value.
 What would you recommend I do instead?

 Facebook Marketplace is a great way to sell a bike locally.
-Pink Bink and Bicycle Blue Book also provide online marketplaces for bikes.
 Selling your bike to another bike rider is the only way to ensure you'll get maximum value for it.
 PLEASE be careful meeting people you do not know to conduct business.
 Always meet somewhere public.
-We often see bike deals going down in our parking lot, which is great!
-We've even given an opinion when asked by a potential buyer.
+Our parking lot is a great spot for conducting such business.

 Are there brands you do not take as trade-ins?

-One special sidenote on that landfill comment - At the local transfer stations in Lorton and I-66 the bikes have their own area for dropoff and it is FREE.
-Furthermore, Bikes For The World routinely picks through those bikes left there and provides them to low income people in developing countries.
+If your neighborhood is not ideal for gifting, then the local transfer stations in Lorton and I-66 have FREE dropoff areas for bikes.
+This is a guilt free trip, because Bikes For The World routinely picks through those bikes and ships them to developing countries for people in need.

 Do you take donations?